 7. Have a support plan, in case something goes wrong.

-Hopefully at a minimum you’ve tested changes in a staging site first or taken a backup of the live site before pushing new lines of code.
+Hopefully, at a minimum, you’ve tested changes in a staging site first or created a backup of the live site before pushing new lines of code.
 Steps like this will ensure you can roll back to where you started, in the event that something really breaks.

-And last, make sure you know how to contact the support team of your WordPress host and any key themes or plugins that are powering the site, especially if you’re activating a new one for the first time.
-For Flywheel customers, you can reach our Happiness Engineers 24/7, so they’re always on standby should a server issue come up.
+Finally, make sure you know how to contact the support team of your WordPress host and any key themes or plugins that are powering the site, especially if you’re activating a new one for the first time.
+Flywheel and WP Engine customers, have 24/7 access to WordPress experts who are always on standby should a server issue come up.

 Updating eCommerce sites can be more difficult than your traditional website, but with these tips, I hope you feel empowered to make your site changes with minimal risk of downtime or lost revenue!
 By following some simple best practices, you can dramatically decrease the chance of anything breaking, while also dramatically increasing the value your services provide to your clients.